PGComai/Data_Analytics_Final_Project/plan.md

 ## To be done by next week (2/5)
 - data prep (Natalie)
-- experiment with data regarding some questions
+- experiment with data
+- do our own things, come together over weekend
 - mapped out how machine learning model will work
 - dashboard outline